SyedAlamdarHusain/student-report-crud/README.md

 ```
 The like server log file contains the number of likes sent in its running period and the return code from the IPS to the PrimaryLikesServer with 0 if successful and 1 if it was unsuccessful for each like send.
 The like server log file also logs specific errors received by the like server.

+The log file includes the number of likes sent during the server's running period, the return code from the IPS to the PrimaryLikesServer (0 for success, 1 for failure).
+The like server log file also logs specific errors received by the like server.